Marching 97: History

 The band had been student-run since its inception and would continue to be for its entire lifetime, but established musicians occasionally came in to act as a director and advisor in its early years.
 At the beginning of the 1923 football season, the Brown and White Band permanently came under the supervision of a faculty director.
 Doctor T. Edgar Shields, also the university organist, became the first official faculty director of the band.
 He was assisted by Captain C.A.
 Shamotulski, who instructed marching, signaling a shift from simply a pep band to a marching band.
 That same year, the band performed its earliest recorded specific marching formation: a "monster L" at the annual Lehigh-Lafayette game.
 In 1925, the band found its first dedicated headquarters in the College Commons building (now known as Lamberton Hall).

 The Lehigh University Band continued to grow, reaching its largest size in history with 152 marchers reporting in the fall of 1939.
 Their marching style had developed into formations of words and images that would characterize the group until the 1950s.
 Called "blackboard drills", the band members would meet to learn their new shows via diagrams on a blackboard before bringing the show onto the football field.
 In 1942, the University Band moved their headquarters from Lamberton Hall to the newly built Grace Hall.

 However, World War II had a significant impact on the University Band.
 Membership dropped drastically; the band fielded thirty or fewer marchers each year, and off-campus performances stopped.
 The band was the only Music Department ensemble that remained active during the war.

-After the war, the band recovered much of its former vitality, but Shields stepped down from his position at the end of the academic year in 1947.
+After the end of World War II, the band recovered much of its former vitality, but Shields stepped down from his position at the end of the academic year in 1947.
 He was replaced for the 1947 football season by William H. Schempf.
 Schempf reorganized the band, reducing its numbers to around seventy marchers and instituting spring concerts to follow the football season.
 In 1948, he further reformed the band, instituting the familiar ninety-seven member system for the first time.
 The group, still student-run, also became commonly known on campus as the Brown and White Band in this era.
 This name covered three groups acting as one organization, as Lehigh's Music Department had not yet fully separated into its current ensembles.
 Also under Schempf, the traditional band camp at the start of the academic year began in 1951.